antaldaniel/eurobarometer/README.md

     `canonical_names()`harmonizes the names across various GESIS files, so that they can be joined into panels across time.

-  - You can read in the SPSS file to R in haven, which will result in many `labelled` variables.
+  - You can read in the SPSS file to R in [haven](https://haven.tidyverse.org/), which will result in many `labelled` variables.
 The metadata file contains a suggestion of the most practical class conversion for data analysis.
 You can review and change this suggestion and then make the conversions at once with `convert_class()`

+See `vignette("metadata")`

 ## Joining Serveral Files